Dr. Richard Steet

-Understanding the pathogenesis of lysosomal storage disorders.
-The Steet laboratory continues to focus on the pathogenesis of the lysosomal disease, mucolipidosis II or I-cell disease, in an effort to unravel how loss of carbohydrate-dependent lysosomal targeting causes the life-threatening symptoms of this disease.
-Supported by both public and private grants, his lab’s current focus (done in collaboration with Dr. Heather Flanagan-Steet) is to understand how glycosaminoglycans modulate extracellular cathepsin K activity to drive pathogenesis in cartilage.
-His group is also developing new cell culture models of lung epithelial cells to ask whether extracellular cathepsins are capable of remodeling the surface of these cells in a similar manner to what is seen in patients with cystic fibrosis.
-Dr. Steet’s team is broadly interested in defining the pathogenic mechanisms that underlie a variety of lysosomal storage disorders and is also working to improve existing therapies.
+Defining the molecular and cellular pathogenesis of rare genetic disorders.
+The Steet laboratory continues to focus on the pathogenesis of several different rare diseases, including the lysosomal storage disorder mucolipidosis II or I-cell disease, and the congenital disorders of glycosylation (CDG).
+Supported by both public and private grants, his lab’s current focus on lysosomal disorders (done in collaboration with Dr. Heather Flanagan-Steet) is to understand how glycosaminoglycans and lysosomal exocytosis modulate extracellular cathepsin K activity to drive abnormal cartilage development.
+His group is currently developing new zebrafish models to expand this work beyond mucolipidosis II.
+Dr. Steet’s team is broadly interested in defining the pathogenic mechanisms that underlie these disorders in the hope of using this information to identify new therapies.